cornell-ece5745/ece5745-tut8-sram/docs/index.md

 then see how to use an SRAM in an RTL model, how to generate the corresponding SRAM macro, and then how to push a design which uses an SRAM macro through the manual ASIC flow.
-Finally, you will see how to use PyHFlow to automate this process.
-This tutorial assumes you have already completed the tutorials on Linux, Git, PyMTL, Verilog, the Synopsys/Cadence ASIC tools, and the PyHFlow automated ASIC flow.
+Finally, you will see how to use mflowgen to automate this process.
+This tutorial assumes you have already completed the tutorials on Linux, Git, PyMTL, Verilog, the Synopsys/Cadence ASIC tools, and the mflowgen automated ASIC flow.

 The following diagram illustrates how the memory generator integrates with the four primary tools covered in the previous tutorials.
 We run the